-Carthage has more than 120 student groups and organizations through which students can get involved, explore possible careers, meet other students, work closely with faculty advisors, and perform customer service.
+Carthage has more than 130 student clubs and organizations through which students can get involved, explore possible careers, meet other students, work closely with faculty advisors, and perform customer service.
 See a full list of Carthage student organizations on The Harbor, our website for student organizations.

 Poetry Underground (PU!) is an organization for anyone who loves poetry.
 Members are open to all styles of poetry, including spoken-word and rap.
 Fiction writers, dramatists, essayists, artists, and all other creative types are also welcome.
 Whether you are a literary veteran or are ignorant of poetry altogether, this organization of open-minded artists offers trips to readings, open mic nights, poetry slams, and weekly meetings.
 Meeting times and places vary by semester.
 Bring yourself and any work you’d like to read.
 Meetings generally consist of a writing prompt, time to write a poem, and time to share.
 Members can share what they wrote with the prompt, a personal poem, or other short fiction.

-Amnesty International is a non partisan international human rights organization.
-Our club focuses on specific areas and issues writes letter/petitions and participates in community education efforts.
+Amnesty International is a nonpartisan international human rights organization.
+Our club focuses on specific areas and issues, writes letter/petitions, and participates in community education efforts.

 Centrique is a student art and literary magazine published each year.
-Students submit writings and art work throughout the school year.
+Students submit writings and artwork throughout the school year.
 Pieces are judged and prizes are awarded in a variety of areas.

-Carthage’s Tea Club provides high quality tea for all, from the new drinker to the connoisseur.
+Carthage’s Tea Club provides high-quality tea for all, from the new drinker to the connoisseur.

 Do you like to search for wisdom?
 Then come join in on Phi Sigma Tau’s philosophical discussions concerning all of life’s most demanding questions.